Werlog/VoxelGame/README.md

 - Smoother player movement
 - Improved collision
 - Breaks less at larger distances
+- Added UI

 ## How to build
 Open the project folder with Visual Studio, open CMakeLists.txt and press <kbd>Ctrl + S</kbd>.
 Select **VoxelGame.exe** from the run dropdown, then press <kbd>Ctrl + F5</kbd> to build and run.
+All dependencies are already included in the thirdparty directory.

 ## Screenshots